Every day eventually ends.

 Download a PDF copy of this post from the Free Resource Library.

 The Bad Days

-Before I begin, I want to specify what type of bad days I’m talking about.
+Before I begin, I want to specify what type of nasty days I’m talking about.

 These are the days my mom always called, “Milk and cookies, pull the blankets up over your head days.”

-Personally, I prefer Barq’s Rootbeer and Krispy Kreme doughnuts, but that’s probably a story for another post.
+Personally, I prefer Barq’s Rootbeer and Krispy Kreme doughnuts, but that’s a story for another post.

 Embrace the Bad

-How can cope with bad days when they arrive like a well-placed gut punch?
+Can you cope with awful days when they arrive like a well-placed gut punch?
 Is there a way to survive the mental anguish and darkness that comes with them?

 I believe there is, and today, I’ll be sharing some of my coping mechanisms.